Before I get started – if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here.

-Here’s something a lot of people don’t know, but if you really dig into the research you will find that as DOMS slowly increases at a linear rate after training so does insulin resistance in the muscle group trained.
+Here’s something a lot of coaches don’t know, but if you really dig into the research you will find that as Delayed Onset Muscle Soreness (DOMS) slowly increases at a linear rate after hard training, so does insulin resistance in the muscle group trained.

-The maximal amount of insulin sensitivity has passed and now that your legs are extremely sore it is also a great indicator that the carbohydrates you are eating are not being optimally stored as energy and are more than likely circulating in the system to be stored elsewhere (perhaps in another muscle or your liver), burned off for readily available energy or to be stored as fat.
+The maximal amount of insulin sensitivity within your trained muscles has now passed and now that your legs are extremely sore this is a great indicator that the carbohydrates you are eating are not being optimally stored as lean tissue and are more than likely circulating in the system to be stored elsewhere (perhaps in another muscle you didn’t train, or your liver), burned off for readily available energy, or to be stored as fat.

-To put it short, optimally consuming carbohydrates during and after resistance training OR a hockey game is going to ensure greater synthesis of glycogen and therefore contribute a greater performance factor into your next game.
+To put it short, optimally consuming carbohydrates during and after resistance training OR a hockey game is going to ensure greater synthesis of glycogen and therefore contribute to a greater performance in your next game.

 Keep in mind I am intentionally leaving other aspects out such as protein and fat as I want to gear the article strictly towards the most applicable game related material.

 Water and Its Hockey Performance Benefits